jamesrp13/Alarm/README.md

 ### Wire up the Alarm List Table View and implement the 'updateWith' pattern on the `SwitchTableViewCell` class.

-Fill in the table view data source methods required to display the view.
+Fill in the table view data source functions required to display the view.

 1. Add a function `updateWithAlarm(alarm: Alarm)` to your `SwitchTableViewCell` class that updates the labels to the time and name of the alarm, and calls the updates the `alarmSwitch.on` property so that the switch reflects the proper alarm `enabled` state.
-2. On your `AlarmListTableViewController` fill in the two required UITableViewDataSource methods, referencing the `alarms` array from `AlarmController.sharedInstance`.
-In the `cellForRowAtIndexPath` data source method you will need to cast your dequeued cell as a `SwitchTableViewCell` and call the `cell.updateWithAlarm` method, being sure it pass it the right alarm from the `alarms` array from `AlarmController.sharedInstance`.
+2. On your `AlarmListTableViewController` fill in the two required UITableViewDataSource functions, referencing the `alarms` array from `AlarmController.sharedInstance`.
+In the `cellForRowAtIndexPath` data source function you will need to cast your dequeued cell as a `SwitchTableViewCell` and call the `cell.updateWithAlarm` function, being sure it pass it the right alarm from the `alarms` array from `AlarmController.sharedInstance`.
 3. Implement the UITableViewDataSource `commitEditingStyle` to enable swipe-to-delete.
 Be sure to call the appropriate `AlarmController` function before deleting the row.
     * At this point you should be able to run your project and see your table view populated with your mock alarms, displaying the proper switch state.
 You should also be able to delete rows, and segue to a detail view (this detail view won't actually display an alarm yet, but the segue should still occur).
 Also note that you can toggle the switch, but that the `enabled` property on the model object the cell is displaying isn't actually changing.

 ### Custom Protocol

-Write a protocol for the `SwitchTableViewCell` to delegate handling a toggle of the switch to the `AlarmListTableViewController`, adopt the protocol, and use the delegate method to mark the alarm as enabled or disabled, and reload the cell.
+Write a protocol for the `SwitchTableViewCell` to delegate handling a toggle of the switch to the `AlarmListTableViewController`, adopt the protocol, and use the delegate function to mark the alarm as enabled or disabled, and reload the cell.

 1. Add a protocol named `SwitchTableViewCellDelegate` to the bottom of the `SwitchTableViewCell` class file
 2. Define a required `switchCellSwitchValueChanged(cell: SwitchTableViewCell)` function